 You are here

-Must-see observances, museum exhibits and more make for a memorable and moving Veterans Day experience.
+Must-see observances, museum exhibits and more make for a memorable and moving Veterans Day experience in DC.

 A visit to the American Veterans Disabled for Life Memorial is a powerful reminder of the cost of war.
 This national memorial honors the sacrifice of those who were disabled in service to this country across all branches of the U.S. Armed Forces.
 The centerpiece of the memorial is the star-shaped fountain with a ceremonial flame, while tributes and stories of servicemen and women are told through 48 etched glass panels and four bronze sculptures.
 Located near the U.S. Botanic Garden and in view of the U.S. Capitol, the best way to get to the memorial is by taking the Metro to either Federal Center SW or Capitol South on the Blue, Orange and Silver lines.

 The gravestones at this national military cemetery, which has been open for over 150 years, are an impactful lesson on the true costs of war.
 Walk the paths of this historic park or attend the time-honored memorial ceremony.
 Each year on Veterans Day, a prelude concert begins in the Memorial Amphitheater at 10:30 a.m., which is followed by a wreath-laying ceremony at the Tomb of the Unknown Soldier at 11 a.m. and an observance program in the amphitheater.

 The Women’s Memorial resides at the gateway to the Arlington National Cemetery, and is the only major national memorial to honor women that have defended the U.S. during all eras and in all services.
-The annual Veterans Day observance at the memorial includes formal military honors, a keynote address, veterans' remarks and a wreath-laying.
+The annual Veterans Day observance at the memorial includes formal military honors, a keynote address, remarks from veterans and a wreath-laying.

 The Korean War Veterans Memorial consists of multiple structures that honor those who sacrificed during the conflict that was the Korean War.
 Images of troops moving by sea, land and air are sandblasted onto the surface of the wall, while a squadron of 19 stainless steel figures, including members from each branch of the U.S. Armed Forces, are situated in the center of the memorial space.